Paul E. Sigmund Scholars Award

 Funding Innovative Projects in Latin America

-The Paul E. Sigmund Scholars Award is primarily for first- and second-year undergraduate students who wish to pursue a 4 to 8-week long field project or scientific research in Latin America or the Caribbean.
-Flexible by design, it affords an opportunity to bring the region into focus—whether through exploratory summer research, non-profit work, travel, or other activities.
+The Paul E. Sigmund Scholars Award is primarily for first- and second-year undergraduate students who wish to pursue a 4 to 10-week long field project or scientific research in Latin America or the Caribbean during the summer.
+Flexible by design, it affords an opportunity to bring the region into focus—whether through exploratory research, non-profit work, travel, or other activities.
 Ultimately, this can serve as a powerful foundation for future academic work, including the junior paper and senior thesis.

 Application Details